wsnwuphy/NWU-Spectra-Analysis-Toolbox/README.md

 This software is ONLY for academic research but NOT for commercial usage.
 Please Download the NWUSA-Spectra-Toolbox.rar package, and unzip it for further usage.
 The users could refer to the GUI manual Final for the application operations.

+Software Installation Guide
+NWU Spectral Analysis (NWUSA) Toolbox is developed based on MATLAB R2018b (Mathworks Inc., Natick, MA, USA) environment for the Windows operating system (Microsoft, Redmond, WA).
+In order to ensure the normal use of the NWUSA toolbox, please download the MATLAB Runtime (Version# R2018b (9.5)).
+The download link is: https://www.mathworks.com/products/compiler/matlab- runtime.html.